-Different state laws have different definitions of voluntary manslaughter.
-The California laws defines voluntary manslaughter as "the unlawful killing of human without malice, upon a sudden quarrel or heat of passion."
-A person in New York is guilty of manslaughter in the first degree (voluntary manslaughter) when they have intended to caused the death of another, but did so under the influence of extreme emotional disturbance.
+Different state laws may have different definitions of voluntary manslaughter.
+The state penal code in California defines voluntary manslaughter as "the unlawful killing of a human being without malice, upon a sudden quarrel or heat of passion."
+On conviction, the court can sentence the offender to three, six, or 11 years in state prison.

-Get Legal Help with Your Voluntary Manslaughter Case
+Get Legal Help With Your Voluntary Manslaughter Case

 If you or one of your family members faces charges as serious as voluntary manslaughter, speak to a criminal defense attorney.
 A case evaluation from a competent attorney will help you understand the penalties and defenses available.
 To learn more about voluntary manslaughter and other homicide laws in your state, take the next step.
 Consider meeting with an experienced criminal defense attorney in your area.